3SConsult/PT3S/sphinx_docs/developers.rst

 For Developers
 ==============

 Welcome to the Developers page!
-This section provides resources and instructions for developers who want to contribute to PT3S or use it in their own projects.
+This section provides resources and instructions for developers who want to contribute to PT3S.

-- **Contact**: For additional information regarding PT3S, its documentation, and contribution inquiries, please contact `Jablonski@3sconsult.de <mailto:Jablonski@3sconsult.de>`_.
+- **Contact**: For additional information regarding PT3S, this documentation, and contribution inquiries, please contact `jablonski@3sconsult.de <mailto:jablonski@3sconsult.de>`_.

 - **GitHub Repository:** You can find the source code and contribute to the project on our `GitHub page <https://github.com/aw3s/PT3S>`_.